t1mmen/timm.stokke.me/README.md

 # timm.stokke.me

 ... because the `@todo` I've hosted there for 7 years was getting embarrassing.

-Starting point borrows heavily from [leerob](https://github.com/leerob/leerob.io), because I initially just needed a quick way to get a blog up and running.
-I'll be changing it up as I go along.
+More to come.

+#### Credits

+Starting point borrows heavily from [leerob/leerob.io](https://github.com/leerob/leerob.io).
+Thanks!